Skip to content

 Common Pitfalls

 Next time you're on site or at the bench and need a quick sanity check, open the VSWR & Return Loss Calculator and plug in your measured VSWR.
-You'll get return loss, reflection coefficient, mismatch loss, and power percentages in one shot — no mental arithmetic required.
-Bookmark it; it's one of those tools you'll reach for more often than you expect.
+You'll get return loss, reflection coefficient, mismatch loss, and power percentages all at once — no mental arithmetic, no digging through formulas.
+Bookmark it.
+It's one of those tools you'll find yourself reaching for way more often than you'd expect, especially when you're trying to explain to someone why their "good enough" 2.5:1 VSWR is actually causing real problems in the system.

 Related Articles